TheMannu/Jenkins/README.md

-Here’s a streamlined guide for installing Jenkins on an Ubuntu system:
+Installing Jenkins on an Ubuntu system:

 ### Step 1: Install Java